Traditional Chai Tea Recipe

 You have to try a slice of Key Lime Pie when you’re in Key West.
 In Maryland, it’s all about crab cakes.
 And no place owns pizza like New York City does.

-It’s the flavors, as much as anything else, that define a place.
+The flavors, as much as anything else, define a place.

-And in India – a place with more than 1.2 billion people – the drink that helps define its cultural palette is Masala Chai.
+In India—a country with more than 1.2 billion people—the drink that helps define its cultural palette is Masala Chai.
 The name translates to ‘mixed-spice tea’ in English, and that’s the perfect summary.
 Chai’s rich flavors vary by region, but it always contains four essential ingredients: milk, sugar, cardamom, and ginger.

 Cinnamon, cloves, cardamom, and ginger.